 Most animal bites heal quickly.
 There usually aren’t serious complications unless the bite is extremely severe.
 However, it can lead to scarring.

 Lowering the risk of being bitten by an animal is fairly easy.
 You can do this by using common sense and remembering the following:

 - Avoid contact with unknown animals.

-- Never feed or attempt to catch wild animals like squirrels, raccoons, or rats.
+- Never feed or attempt to catch wild animals, such as squirrels, raccoons, or rats.

-- Never engage in aggressive playing.
-A family dog can accidentally bite you during a friendly game of tug of war.
+- Never engage in aggressive playing with animals.
+A family dog can accidentally bite you during a friendly game of tug-of-war.

-Unless the bite is completely unprovoked or the animal is sick, most bites can be easily prevented.
+Unless the bite is completely unprovoked or the animal is sick, most bites can be prevented easily.

 Published By: Healthline Networks, Inc.